-The Dallas chapter of the St. Thomas More Society honored O. Carter Snead, professor of law at Notre Dame Law School and director of the de Nicola Center for Ethics and Culture, at its annual Red Mass on October 9, 2021.
+The St. Thomas More Society of the Diocese of Dallas honored O. Carter Snead, professor of law at Notre Dame Law School and director of the de Nicola Center for Ethics and Culture, at its annual Red Mass on October 9, 2021.
 The Society’s Red Mass invokes the guidance of the Holy Spirit in the securing of justice, and is celebrated each Fall to mark the beginning of the new legal term for the Texas courts.

 Awarded to "those who exemplify the ideals of service and sacrifice in the pursuit of justice so conspicuously reflected in the life and death of St. Thomas More," previous honorees at the Society’s Red Mass include Supreme Court Justice Antonin Scalia, US Representative Henry Hyde, Avery Cardinal Dulles, and the Honorable Amy Coney Barrett, at the time a judge on the US Seventh Circuit Court of Appeals.

 “I am incredibly honored and grateful to the St. Thomas More Society for this recognition, and humbled to be included in the company of such esteemed past recipients,” Snead said.